Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Alienation}

-Alienation encompasses feelings of frustration, annoyance, disappointment, or anger when interacting with technologies that do not recognize one’s identity characteristics ~\cite{mengesha2021don}.
-Research on trans and queer people’s experiences with voice activated assistants, for instance, describes an awareness of limited representation, noting these technologies “were not designed for trans/or queer people” ~\cite{Rincon2021}, (p.
-8).
-Similarly, content creators from marginalized communities describe feelings of alienation as they navigate what Duffy and Meisner ~\cite{Duffy_Meisner_2022} term algorithmic invisibility, whereby topics important to marginalized communities are rendered invisible by content moderation algorithms.
+Alienation generally refers to ``an individual's feeling of uneasiness or discomfort which reflects [one's] exclusion or self-exclusion from social and cultural participation.
+It is an expression of non-belonging or non-sharing, an uneasy awareness or perception of unwelcome contrast with others" \cite[p.
+758-759]{hadja1961}.
+Whereas alienation as a form of representational harm diminishes human dignity and the sense of non-belonging (see Section \ref{sec:representative_alienation}), our corpus also surfaced alienation as a quality-of-service harm.
+In this sub-type, alienation is the specific self-estrangement experienced at the time of technology use, typically surfaced through interaction with systems that under-perform for marginalized individuals ~\cite{mengesha2021don} or reinforce social alienation between humans ~\cite{Bivens_Haimson_2016}.
+In their work on automatic speech recognition systems, Mengesha et al. describe this harm as feelings of annoyance, disappointment, frustration, or anger when interacting with technologies that do not recognize one’s identity characteristics: “Because of my race and location, I tend to speak in a certain way that some voice technology may not comprehend.
+When I don’t speak in my certain dialect, I come to find out that there is a different result in using voice technology” ~\cite[p.
+5]{mengesha2021don}.
+Research on trans and queer people’s experiences with voice activated assistants, for instance, describes an awareness of limited representation, noting these technologies “were not designed for trans/or queer people” ~\cite[p.
+8]{Rincon_Keyes_Cath_2021}.
+Similarly, content creators from marginalized communities describe feelings of alienation as they navigate what Duffy and Meisner ~\cite{Duffy_Meisner_2022} refer to as \textit{algorithmic invisibility}, whereby topics important to marginalized communities are rendered invisible by content moderation algorithms.